-- Inspired by the shape and patttern of the turbines in a jet engine, the bezel has a nice coined edge.
+- Inspired by the shape and pattern of the turbines in a jet engine, the bezel has a nice coined edge.

-- Oversized Crowns are a signature of the the Oris Big Crown watches.
+- Oversized Crowns are a signature of the Oris Big Crown watches.
 This particular model has two screw-down crowns.
-One at 2 o'clock to set the time and date and another at 4 o'clock to calibrate the altimeter which measures changes in barimetric pressure.
+One at 2 o'clock to set the time and date and another at 4 o'clock to calibrate the altimeter which measures changes in barometric pressure.

-- Heavy duty 47mm case measuring at 47mm wide and 55mm lug to lug and to house the altimeter inside it is 18mm thick.
+- Heavy-duty 47mm case measuring 47mm wide and 55mm lug to lug and to house the altimeter inside it is 18mm thick.

-- The watch is available on either a fabric strap or on a steel bracelet.
-Because of the size of the watch case some prefer the fabric strap since it is built tough to handle the weight of the watch without adding any noticeable weight on the wrist.
+- The watch is available on either a fabric strap or a steel bracelet.
+Because of the size of the watch case, some prefer the fabric strap since it is built tough to handle the weight of the watch without adding any noticeable weight on the wrist.